mal2994/sonified-space-browsing-tool/README.md

-check the pull requests for the most recent code!! the main branch contains what is stable.

 # sonified-space-browsing-tool
-in progress code that creates sound-emitting objects in a 5.1 surround space and allows a user to explore the space. one day, maybe an API.
+a prototype that creates sound-emitting objects in a 5.1 surround space and allows a user to explore the space.

-SSBT Release Notes March 22, 2019
-Applicable to PATCH 16 and after

 OVERVIEW:
-Ssbt will start, play sounds in 5.1, and identify gestures.
-If it does not, that is a problem dependent on your system.
-Wedge/disc isolation needs work.
-Teleport needs work.
-User io modes need work.
-In an attempt to aid the development process, user io modes were introduced before user functions were completed.
+Experiment with the effectiveness of mapping datasets to amplitude and panning parameters.
+This code may need work to run on your machine.

-SYSTEM REQUIREMENTS:
+SYSTEM RECOMMENDATIONS:
-Raspbian Stretch (Linux Kernal 4.14), Debian Stretch should be fine.
+Raspbian Stretch (Linux Kernal 4.14)
 Allegro 5.2
 Csound 6.12.0
+DiamondAudio 7.1 USB Sound Card (don't use SS-OUT channel) A DAQ circuit: 4-bit ADC, 2-channel analog MUX, a switch

 OPERATING SYSTEMS:
 Raspbian Stretch tests succeeded.
-Ubuntu Xerial Xerus tests failed, due to dependency Allegro 5.2 not supported by OS
+Ubuntu Xerial Xerus tests failed, due to dependency Allegro 5.2 not supported by OS Microsoft Windows and MacOS not tested.

 ALLEGRO:
 https://liballeg.org/download.html